Exercise Calories Burned Calculator

 Finding Metabolic Equivalent (MET):

-Calories Burned = (MET Value) x (MET value per kilogram of weight) x (Duration)
+Calories Burned = (MET Value) x (Body Weight in kg) x (Duration in hours)

-The calorie-burning effect of exercise refers to the amount of energy the body expends during physical activity.
-This effect varies depending on the type, intensity, duration and physical characteristics of the individual.
-Here are some important points about the calorie-burning effect of exercise:
+The calorie-burning effect of exercise, estimated by a calorie calculator, refers to the energy your body expends during physical activity.
+This effect depends on exercise type, intensity, duration, and individual characteristics.
+Here are some key aspects of the calorie-burning effect:

 Running: